Genocs/Genocs.github.io/_posts/2025-11-21-solution-architect.md

 ### Microservices and API Design

-Microservices and API Design is the foundation of the software solution.
+Microservice architecture is one of the most popular architectural patterns for building scalable and maintainable software solutions.

-- Microservices are a set of small, independent services that can be developed, deployed, and scaled independently.
+Microservices are a set of small, independent services that can be developed, deployed, and scaled independently.
+Along with API Design, they form the backbone of modern software architectures.

-- API Design is the design of the API that will be used to communicate between the services.
+On the other hand, API Design is the design of the API that will be used to communicate between the services.

 ### Data Strategy and Data Management

-Data Strategy and Data Management is the foundation of the software solution.

-- Data Strategy is the strategy for the data management of the software solution.
+Data Strategy is the strategy for the data management of the software solution.

 ## Phase 1: Architectural Patterns & Design